MIDL Insight Meditation

 Meditation Instructions:

-Use the pleasure of piti-sukha in access concentration to access the pleasure jhanas.
+Use the pleasure of piti-sukha in access concentration to enter the four pleasure jhanas.

 • Meditation Skill 13: First Pleasure Jhana.